qualitybath/env-is/README.md

 env-is
 =====================
+####Simple module to test if current NODE_ENV is or is not within a list of allowed environments

 ### Usage

-It is simple as a
+It is simple as:

 ```js
 // for env = development